Business Succession Planning

 On December 3, 2024, the U.S. District Court for the Eastern District of Texas granted a nationwide preliminary injunction over the obligation of small businesses to file BOI Reports under the Corporate Transparency Act (CTA).
 The ruling comes after… Read More

-Six O’Reilly Rancilio attorneys have made the peer-selected Super Lawyers lists.
+Five O’Reilly Rancilio attorneys have made the peer-selected Super Lawyers lists.
 Each year, no more than five percent of the lawyers in Michigan are selected by the research team at Super Lawyers to receive this honor.
-Nearly 50,000 attorneys a… Read More
+Nearly 50,000 attorneys… Read More

 FTC Ban on Non-Compete Agreements Set Aside Nationally